DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/security/mtls.md

 - When changing the mode of the __Peer Authentication__ policy from __DISABLE__ to __STRICT__ ,
    Please use __PERMISSIVE__ mode for transitions and vice versa.
-When all workloads have successfully switched to the desired mode, You can apply the strategy to the final pattern.
+When all workloads have successfully switched to the desired mode, You can apply the policy to the final pattern.
 You can use service mesh telemetry to verify that the workload switched over successfully.
 - When migrating the __request-authentication__ policy from one JWT to another, Add rules for new JWTs to this policy without removing old rules. so, The workload will accept both types of JWT, when all traffic is switched to the new JWT,